Lamont, Daniel E.

 Other projects include Green Lake/Evans Pool (1955) in Seattle; the Matthews Beach Park Bathhouse in Seattle (1957, 1961); the Pacific Coast Paper Mills plant (1955) in Bellingham; the Norton Clapp Residence (1957) on Orcas Island; KOOK-Television Studios & Office Building (1959) in Billings, Montana; the Stimson Marina & Industrial Park (1960) in Seattle; the Cascade Natural Gas Corporation Office Building (1961) in Seattle; and the Engineering Building for the Lamb Grays Harbor Co (1964) in Aberdeen.

 In 1957 Lamont & Fey formed a short-lived alliance with the Naval architect and engineering firm of W.C.
 Nickum & Sons.
 The new firm; Nickum, Lamont & Fey, designed the Seattle Art & Photo Supply Co.
-(1958); the swimming pool at Golden Gardens Park (1961); the co-operative apartment project at Sunset Beach Club (1961-62); and Sherwood Forest Elementary School in Bellevue (1961).
-For reasons unknown the partnership was dissolved around 1961.
+(1958); the swimming pool at Golden Gardens Park (1961); the co-operative apartment project at Sunset Beach Club (1961-62); Wilburton Elementary School (1963); Sherwood Forest Elementary School in Bellevue (1961), and Olympic Stained Products Co.
+Office & Warehouse (1966).
+For reasons unknown the partnership was dissolved in 1960.

 Lamont & Fey then parted ways in 1967.
-Lamont opened up his own firm and retired in the late 1970s.
+Lamont continued with an independent firm and retired in the late 1970s.
 Before they departed, Lamontís design for the Wallace Collins House on the shore of Lake Washington was featured in the summer 1965 issue of Architectural Digest.
 Lamont died in Seattle in June 1987.